warthog-network/Warthog/README.md

 ## ▶️ USAGE

-* Linux only at the moment
-* Compile with meson/ninja
 * Run the node (use some restarter in case it crashes)
-* Run the miner (compile with release build type for performance)
+* Run the miner (miner requires node running)
-* Optional: Run the wallet to send funds.
+* Optional: Run the wallet to send funds (wallet requires node running)
 * Good luck and have fun!
 Use --help the option.

 NOTE: We (or some of us) might drop this project any time in case
       deep/unfixable bugs or ugly design issues arise.
 Or without any reason and without prior notice.
+This is a highly experimental project.

 ## 📖 Documentation
 * [API Reference](./doc/API.md)